fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever a player taps a Mountain, Forest, or Plains for mana, they adds one mana to their mana pool of any type that land produced.
+Whenever a player taps a Mountain, Forest, or Plains for mana, that player adds one mana to their mana pool of any type that land produced.

 **1 / 3**